AdobeDocs/pass.en/help/authentication/apple-sso-overview.md

 Apple provides an API which allows people to sign in to their TV provider account at the device system level, eliminating the need to authenticate on an app-by-app basis.

-Hence, Apple and Adobe Primetime Authentication partnered to create the platform Single Sign-On (SSO) user experience in the TV Everywhere ecosystem for iPhone, iPad and Apple TV owners.
+Hence, Apple and Adobe Pass Authentication partnered to create the platform Single Sign-On (SSO) user experience in the TV Everywhere ecosystem for iPhone, iPad and Apple TV owners.

 In order to benefit from the Single Sign-On (SSO) user experience on an Apple device, there is a list of prerequisites which must be completed.